tvl83/btccalc/README.md

 * Choose a different exchange to retrieve the value

-If you like this app please consider donating to `19SxbN1odamj1THVsqW7BfpiCir1SsrFjP` :) Thank you!
+If you like this app please consider donating to BTC `1HBQyFv2QhP9bi7XeXrWFcVFG7naXWyZYc` or LTC `LerZWsfdKqBud46GTdnDSevLc9sqSqPn7Z` :) Thank you!